-To participate in a CIE study abroad or exchange program, you must be in good standing (academic, conduct and financial) and have the minimum cumulative GPA required.
-You must maintain enrollment and continue to meet program eligibility requirements the semester prior to departure.
-All requirements are on the CIE website.
+To participate in a CIE program abroad, you must be in good standing (academic, conduct and financial) and have the minimum cumulative GPA required at the time of application.
+Requirements are on the program brochure pages which can be found on the https://studyabroad.apps.uwec.edu/index.cfm?F useAction=Abroad.Home.